-Have reviewed all the Audit Committee meeting minutes from the fiscal year 2018 to the printing date of this Annual Report, all of the resolutions have been approved by the Independent Directors.
+Have reviewed all the Audit Committee meeting minutes in 2019, all of the resolutions have been approved by the Independent Directors.

-II.
-The Company shall state the implementation of Audit Committees recusing themselves from motions in their personal interests, including the name of Directors, motion content, recusing reason and voting participation: None
+- II.
+The Company shall state the implementation of Audit Committees recusing themselves from motions in their personal interests, including the name of Directors, motion content, recusing reason and voting participation: None - III.
+Communication between the Audit Committee, internal audit supervisor, and CPA: - 1 The internal auditor reports the results of auditing and the implementation of the follow-up report periodically as well as informs the Audit Committee immediately in case of special situation. - 2 The Company's Audit Committee will see the necessity and invite the CPA to attend the meeting and to have them report their audit result.

-- III.
-Communication between the Audit Committee, internal audit wupervisor, and CPA: - 1 The internal auditor reports the results of auditing and the implementation of the follow-up report periodically as well as informs the Audit Committee immediately in case of special situation. - 2 The Company's Audit Committee will see the necessity and invite the CPA to attend the meeting and to have them report their audit result. - (3) The state of operations of the Compensation Committee
+(3) The state of operations of the Compensation Committee